Part II Opens Wednesday, February 12, 2025

 Andrea Clark, acclaimed local photographer, captured an extensive photographic archive of Asheville’s East End and Downtown around 1970, both areas that were later rapidly transformed by the city of Asheville’s urban renewal program and redevelopment.
 Clark’s photos are an important record of the landscape, people, and buildings that once made up the now lost African American community of the East End.
 Clark is the granddaughter of the notable Asheville master brick mason James Vester Miller, who built many Asheville churches and other public buildings, including structures within some of Clark’s photographs.

-Opening on Saturday, September 21st, the exhibition will feature framed photographic prints and essays on the history behind these stunning images and how urban renewal impacted Asheville’s downtown communities.
-A section of the exhibition will also highlight the work and buildings of Clark’s grandfather, James Vester Miller.
+The exhibition features framed photographic prints and essays on the history behind these stunning images and how urban renewal impacted Asheville’s downtown communities.
+A section of the exhibition also highlights the work and buildings of Clark’s grandfather, James Vester Miller.

 Andrea Clark, “Big Deuce’s House, Valley Street Neighborhood,” ca. 1968-1971, Courtesy of Andrea Clark Collection, Pack Memorial Public Library, Asheville, North Carolina

-This important exhibition and community-accessible opening celebration are only possible thanks to your support and generosity!
-To be a sponsor of this historic event, see sponsorship information below.
+This important exhibition and community-accessible programming are only possible thanks to your support and generosity!
+To help support our mission, see link below.
 For more information, contact Polly Rolman-Smith, Executive Director, director@ashevillehistory.org, or call 828-253-9231.

 Andrea Clark, “Valley Street Neighborhood,” ca. 1970, Courtesy of Andrea Clark Collection, Pack Memorial Public Library, Asheville, North Carolina